 The coexistence system reference model has two service access points (SAPs): the coexistence transport SAP (COEX_TR_SAP) and the coexistence media SAP (COEX_MEDIA_SAP).

-The COEX_TR_SAP provides means for a CE, a CM, and a CDIS to communicate with each other and with external entities by using transport services provided by underlying layers.
+The COEX_TR_SAP provides means for a CE, a CM, a COE and a CDIS to communicate with each other and with external entities by using transport services provided by underlying layers.

 Example reference model of a CE and a CM describing example of using COEX_TR_SAP for interface B1 is shown in Figure 2.
 Information required for coexistence and reconfiguration commands that are exchanged between a CE and a CM over the interface B1 are forwarded to transport layer [Transmission Control Protocol (TCP)] for transmission.
 This is done using the COEX_TR_SAP of the CE and the CM.